Cyfrin/Updraft/courses/security/2-audit/1-what-is-an-audit/+page.md

 ## Importance of Security Reviews

 > A smart contract audit is a timeboxed, security based review of your smart contract system.
-An auditor's goal is to find as many vulnerabilities as possible and educate the protocol and security and coding best-practices moving forward.
+An auditor's goal is to find as many vulnerabilities as possible and educate the protocol on ways to improve their codebase security and coding best-practices moving forward.

 As code deployed to a blockchain is immutable, it’s crucial that it's error-free before deployment.
 The permissionless and adversarial nature of the blockchain means that protocols need to be ready to repel malicious users.
 Failure to do so can lead to hefty monetary losses, as evidenced by the nearly $4 billion stolen due to smart contract vulnerabilities last year.